 Most types of software have some kind of proprietary nature, but businesses need to make sure the end result of the technology (the part of the technology that your customers interact with) isn’t proprietary.
 If it is, you risk the possibility of that coming back to bite you in the long term, potentially years after you may have ended a relationship with a vendor.

 Think about electronically signed documents as an example.
-If your business gets documents signed online with a particular e-signature vendor, you want to be sure that those e-signatures can be proven in court even if you don’t have a relationship with that vendor anymore.
-You also need to be sure those documents are valid even if the vendor goes out of business.
-And this concept holds true no matter what cloud software you’re working with.
+If your business gets documents signed online with a particular e-signature vendor, you want to be sure that those e-signed documents can be proven in court as valid even if you don’t have a relationship with that vendor anymore or if they went out of business.

 Look for Industry Standards

-“Standards give you the confidence that whatever happens in the future, the data you’ve created isn’t lost,” says John Harris, director of product management at cloud-based digital signature company SIGNiX.
+“Standards give you the confidence that whatever happens in the future, the data you’ve created isn’t lost or questioned,” says John Harris, chief technology officer at cloud-based digital signature company SIGNiX.
 “Working with standards reduces your risk.”

 4 Steps to Avoid Vendor Lock-In

-It’s critical that you take control of the decision-making process and pick a vendor that places a priority on data flexibility.
+It’s critical that you take control of the decision-making process and pick a vendor that places a priority on data flexibility as well as privacy.

-It can be hard to figure out whether a vendor is trustworthy or looking to lock you into their technology.
+It can be hard to figure out whether a vendor looking to lock you into their technology.
 Here are a few steps you can take to avoid vendor lock-in.

 - Read the fine print of the vendor’s policies.
 If you’re unsure of anything in the policies, ask your IT department or your legal team to take a look.

-- Ask the vendor directly how they would facilitate moving your clients’ data out of their cloud storage repository.
+- Ask the vendor directly how they would facilitate moving your clients’ data out of their cloud storage repository without impacting legal evidence.

 - Ask if they can digitally shred your customers’ data from their servers.
 If so, make sure their systems comply with digital shredding standards set by the U.S. Department of Defense.

-- Look for technologies based on trusted third-party standards.
+- Look for technologies based on trusted global standards.
 This gives you the assurance that your data will still be valid decades into the future.

 What if I’m Already Locked In?